 Every year, more and more of the Latin American region becomes connected.
-More consumers have access to the internet than ever before.
+The number of customers with internet access has never been so high.
 Smartphone adoption is skyrocketing, and so on.
-This increased digitization has translated into the growth of small businesses and technology startups in the region.
+This increased digitization has translated into the growth of many tech businesses, especially the software as service industry (SaaS).

-For international SaaS looking to grow in Latin America, or deciding whether to prioritize it for the upcoming year, here are few insights and components of this verticals growth that you should consider.
+As you can see, for international SaaS businesses looking to grow in Latin America or deciding whether to land in the region, here are other key insights and components of this vertical’s growth that you should consider.

 SaaS Landscape in Latin America

-In the region, Brazil and Mexico are the biggest digital goods markets, with Brazil ranking 9th in the global SaaS market and 84% of Mexican companies adopting cloud services.
-In Brazil the growth is forecast to be 24.79% by 2022.
-The increase in the number of businesses that will need tools that allow them to scale and optimize marketing, sales, customer relationship management, financial controls, payments, and more.
-As a result the SaaS industry has seen excellent results year after year.
+In the region, Brazil and Mexico are the biggest market for digital goods.
+There is an increased number of businesses that need tools to allow them to scale and optimize marketing, sales, customer relationship management, financial controls, payments, and more.
+As a result, the SaaS industry has seen excellent results year after year.

 Digital access allows business

-Over the last 10 years Latin America has quickly emerged as a technology market to take notice of.
+Following a worldwide trend, the reliance on software has been increasing in Latin America.
+Now, it is the century of artificial intelligence, machine learning, automation, and 5G technologies.
+Over the last 10 years, the region has quickly emerged as a technology market to take notice of.
 Companies like Nubank, Rappi, and EBANX have gained global recognition and the coveted Unicorn valuation.
-Simultaneously the number of consumers and regional access to internet, and digital adoption of mobile phones, online payments, and more has grown.
+Simultaneously, the number of consumers and regional access to internet, and digital adoption of mobile phones, online payments, and more has grown.

+Almost 75% of Latin Americans have access to the internet.
+Between 2005 to 2020, the percentage of individuals using internet in the region increased 340%.
 It’s safe to assume that there is a direct correlation between digital access and business growth.
-There are several factors indicating that this is just the beginning and we can expect more from this vertical in the next few years.
-Including an increase in demand for SaaS and business tools that help companies to truly thrive.
+There are several factors indicating that this is just the beginning and we can expect more from this vertical in the next few years, including an increase in demand for SaaS and business tools that help companies to truly thrive.
 For instance, due to the pandemic, Microsoft saw the usage of Teams grow 1,000% with 40% of all calls made in Mexico and Chile being video calls.
 People are adapting the way to do business, and investing in the resources needed to ensure that they are moving forward in any way possible.

 Home office expedited SaaS demand

 COVID-19 and global lockdowns have forced a variety of industries to change the way they have operated and turned daily life as we know it upside down.
-More people around the world are working from home than ever before.
-It has been estimated that 31% of occupations can be performed remotely in Argentina, a similar rate to those seen in Chile (27%), Brazil (27%), and Uruguay (26%).
+Although now, in 2022, is under control, many companies have adopted the home office or model or a hybrid one.

 What does this mean for global SaaS brands